Meadow Lake Provincial Park

 In-season amenities and recreational opportunities inside the park include camping, hiking, cabin rentals, fishing, swimming, boat rentals, and outfitters.
 There are also baseball diamonds, tennis courts, mini-golf, and playgrounds.
-In the winter, there's snowmobiling, ice fishing, and cross-country skiing.
+In the winter, there is snowmobiling, ice fishing, and cross-country skiing.

 Located near the park are other recreational opportunities, services, and amenities.
 Alberta's Cold Lake Provincial Park is located adjacent to the western border, near the Goodsoil park entrance is Goodsoil Airport and Northern Meadows Golf Club, Pagan Lake Recreation Site is on Highway 903 south-east of Waterhen Lake, and east of the park along the Waterhen River is Waterhen River Recreation Site.
 The Mostoos Hills are in the northern part of the park and continue north of the park.

 Location and access

 There are three main entrances to Meadow Lake Provincial Park spread along the southern boundary and two other entrances by the eastern boundary.

 The western gateway into the park is via the village of Pierceland along Highway 21.
 The central access is through the village of Goodsoil along Highway 26, which is located approximately 78 km west of the city of Meadow Lake.
 Dorintosh is 5 km south of the eastern entrance along Highway 4.
 Highway 55 parallels the park's southern boundary and provides access to the highways leading into the park and the nearby amenities.

 At the eastern end of the park, by Waterhen Lake, Highway 951 provides access to the eastern end of the park and Highway 904 comes into the park at the north-eastern corner by Flotten Lake.
 Both Highways 904 and 951 connect up with Highway 903, which drops south to Highway 55.

 The main arteries in the park include Highways 224, 904, 950, and 951.
-They provide access to the various campgrounds, lake, and resorts around the park.
+They provide access to the various campgrounds, lakes, and resorts around the park.

 Resorts and campgrounds

-There are over 800 campsites spread over 12 campgrounds including a variety of sites available ranging from RV accessible sites to back county tenting only sites, including along the Boreal Trail, which features several tenting only 'Leave-No-Trace' campsites.
+There are over 800 campsites spread over 12 campgrounds, including a variety of sites available ranging from RV accessible sites to back county tenting only sites, including along the Boreal Trail, which features several tenting only 'Leave-No-Trace' campsites.
 As well as campgrounds, there are also several resorts and cabins.